Jodrohan/Jodrohan/README.md

 ## Signal

-I build, study, and experiment at the edge of intelligent systems, security, and autonomy.
+I build, study, and experiment at the intersection of intelligent systems, security, and autonomy.

 Focused on understanding how software, AI, and cyber infrastructure evolve into secure and capable systems.